rdunlocked18/flutter_aio_webview/README.md

 - run `flutter pub get` within this folder via terminal. 👩‍💻
 - Connect a device Physical, Emulator or iOS Simulator.
 - run with either `flutter run` or ▶ button in Your IDE. 📲
+- Don't Forget to add your own Firebase configs / files.

 ## Official Flutter Documentation